lemonase/lemonase.github.io/content/posts/locating-commands.md

   - cli
   - linux
   - windows
-  - commands
-  - where
+  - bash
-  - which
+  - cmd
-  - locate
+  - powershell
 ---

 ## Getting the location of commands in Unix